Strategy Synthesis for Zero-Sum Neuro-Symbolic Concurrent Stochastic Games: Game structures for NS-CSGs

 \begin{proof} For any $\alpha \in A$, since $r_A({}\cdot{},\alpha)+r_S({}\cdot{}) : S \rightarrow \mathbb{R}$ is B-PWC by \aspref{asp:continuous-PWC}, we can show that $\Phi_R^{\alpha}$ is a BFCP of $S$ by a similar argument to that in the proof of \lemaref{lema:perception-BFCP}. \end{proof}

 Using \aspref{asp:continuous-PWC}, we show that, given any joint action $\alpha$, the perception BFCP $\Phi_P$ can be refined into a new BFCP, such that the states in each region of this BFCP all reach, under the transition function of $\sem{\csg}$, the same regions of the image of $\Phi_P$ under the transition function.
-This result will be used for the existence of the value of $\csg$ and in our algorithms.
+This result, {\revise referred to as \emph{reachability consistency}}, will be used for the existence of the value of $\sem{\csg}$ and in our algorithms.